eternaldensity/Sandcastle-Builder/README.md

 ## 2.5
 - I (might) love waffles
 - Second Chance improved
+- Locked Crate description improved to fit some usage changes

 ## 2.4
 - Second Chance was free to use for uncaged Logicats